How your Council Tax is spent

 Setting a balanced budget is one of my most important responsibilities.
 It is my job to ensure Merseyside Police has the money it needs to keep our communities safe and is in the strongest possible position for the year ahead.

-While I was extremely reluctant to ask taxpayers to contribute a little extra to support their police service, I am grateful to have had the support of local people, through my precept consultation, and that of the body which scrutinises my work, the Police and Crime Panel to increase the Council Tax precept.
+While I was extremely reluctant to ask taxpayers to contribute a little extra to support the police service, I am grateful to have had the unanimous support of the body which scrutinises my work, the Police and Crime Panel to increase the Council Tax precept.

 Despite protecting police officer numbers, Merseyside Police is still 450 officers short of the number it had in 2010, before the Government’s austerity programme.

 I am focused on doing everything possible to help protect Merseyside Police and to get it back to its former strength.
-I promise I will continue to lobby Ministers at every chance I get to provide the funding for those missing officers, and I will also work to secure extra funding and grants for our region wherever I can.
+I promise I will continue to lobby Ministers at every chance I get to provide the funding for those missing officers.

 I will also hold the Chief Constable to account to ensure we maximise every penny of the budget delivering on the shared priorities set out in my Police and Crime Plan to keep you safe.